Morley-Ellenbrook Line

 Marker sculptures

 Two clusters of sculptural freshwater mussels will feature in landscaping around Whiteman Park Station.
-Connecting Whiteman Park Station to the Freshwater Mussels found in nearby wetlands.
+Connecting Whiteman Park Station to the freshwater mussels found in nearby wetlands.

 Artwork by Pip Kelly